|

 to be some conflict between any two people and their ideas about what

 is appropriate for young children.
-This workshop helps child care providers
+This workshop helps child care

 1 - 2 hours (return to topic menu)